 And so when the average employee, just like you, is perceived as more trustworthy than the CEO, then clearly…

 So what do I know about personal branding?
 I have been blogging for almost 10 years, and tweeting for just over that many.
 Well, that is actually part of my story…

-This is why I updated my slides on personal branding and challenge everyone in business to wake up and get social and to realize that there is no separation between our work and personal lives.
+This is why I challenge everyone in business to wake up and get social and to realize that there is no separation between our work and personal lives.
 It’s time to start telling your story and growing your network: